How to cook rice

 More like this

 How to cook rice on the stove

 - 1 cup basmati rice per serving (or weigh 75g per person)

 - Measure the rice into a cup and level the top, or weigh the amount of servings you want into a jug and note the liquid level it comes up to.

-- Rinse the rice thoroughly in cold water until the water is clear.
+- Drain well using a sieve, then repeat the rinsing process until the water becomes clear, once jostled.
 If you have time, soak the rice in cold water for at least 30 minutes.
 This will help the grains cook more evenly.

-- Add double the amount of water (2 cups, or 150ml water for a 75g serving) plus some salt, if you like.
-To shorten the cooking time, add boiling water.
+- Add double the volume of water to rice (2 cups, or 150ml water for a 75g serving) plus some salt, if you like.

 - Bring to a boil.
 Swirl the rice in the pan (or stir once) to make sure it’s well distributed.